Dr Hannah Budnitz

 Research Associate in Urban Mobility

 She completed her PhD at the University of Birmingham, where she was researching the relationship between travel choices, internet accessibility and extreme weather, and the opportunities that trends in improving ICT and increasing space-time flexibility of work and travel offer for more resilient responses to transport disruption.
 Prior to starting her doctoral studies, Hannah worked as a transport planner in the UK for first Arup, then Reading Borough Council.
 She also holds a BA in Urban Studies from Columbia University and an MSc in City and Regional Planning from Cardiff University.

-As part of the Park and Charge project, Hannah will be researching the barriers to electric vehicle adoption, particularly where at-home charging is not achievable due to residential / parking layouts and urban form, and investigating the acceptability of a combined parking and charging service as a solution.
-She is also interested in delivering innovative transport schemes through public-private-academic partnerships such as that formed for the Park and Charge project.
+Hannah is currently supporting Oxfordshire County Council in a trial of electric car clubs located at some of the public EV charging hubs that were installed through the Park and Charge project.
+As part of the Park and Charge project, Hannah researched barriers to electric vehicle adoption, particularly where at-home charging is not achievable due to residential parking layouts and urban form, and investigated the acceptability of a combined parking and charging service as a solution in Oxfordshire.

 Hannah is also interested in the interactions between land use, telecommunications technology, activity patterns, and accessibility, as well as transport’s role in tackling climate change mitigation and adaptation.